 Reach Out and Read® of the University of Michigan began in 1997 with the encouragement and generous support of a few special community advocates.
 The program was one of the nation’s earliest Reach Out and Read programs, and is frequently consulted by those wishing to start new programs across the state.
-Reach Out and Read of the University of Michigan has ten clinics affiliated with the University of Michigan as well as two independent clinics.
+Reach Out and Read of the University of Michigan currently serves nine outpatient clinics in the Ann Arbor area.

 Over one third of kindergartners in the U.S. enter school without the skills they need to learn to read.
 Research shows that most of these students never catch up to their peers.
 Reach Out and Read believes the answer is to “immunize” young children against illiteracy when interventions can have the greatest effect: during the first five years.

 Reach Out and Read prepares America’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.
 Health practitioners incorporate ROR’s evidence-based model into pediatric

 checkups by advising caregivers about the importance of reading aloud with their children every day and by giving developmentally-appropriate books to children.
 The program has a special focus on children growing up in poverty.
 By building on the unique relationship between caregivers and medical providers, Reach Out and Read helps families and communities encourage early literacy skills so children enter school prepared for success in reading.